akupiec/uj_scripting/js/minecraft_schema_builder/readme.md

 # Info

-Project build castles in minecraft education edition based on provided schema.
+Small typescript project that *generates* script to build structures in minecraft education edition based on provided schema.

-Idea was to build from any schema, but I found out in very painful way that are multiple versions of minecraft and each of them different exporting way with different schema syntax with different block id's.
+Idea was to build from any schema, but I found out in very painful way that are multiple versions of minecraft.
+Each of them have different exporting way, with different schema syntax, with different block id's.

-I’ve mapped over 200 block variants, including orientations and metadata, but many are still missing and couple have random substitutions.
+I’ve mapped over 200 block variants, including orientations and metadata, but many are still missing, and couple have some random substitutions, just to make example schemas look good

 # Run Steps